marcinwiacek/requestor/readme.md

 # Code is horrible, all should go to the trash, bla, bla, bla
 Yeah.
 Month ago it was worse, year ago much worse.
 Normally you start from smth horrible and improve it.
-This is called progress (BTW, do you think, that Android 1.0 or Windows 1.0 was already excellent?).
-If you're not patient, write or propose smth better or shut up.
+This is called progress (BTW, Android 1.0 or Windows 1.0 wasn't excellent).
+If you're not patient, write & propose smth better or shut up & allow big boys to work.

 # Installation
 1. install nodejs - ```sudo snap install node --classic --channel=20```